We may earn affiliate commissions for the recommended products. Learn more.

 Wrapping up

-So when it comes to servers, NordVPN takes the lead.
-It has twice as many server locations as Norton Secure VPN, allows you to choose a specific server yourself, and includes specialty servers for security and torrenting.
+When it comes to servers, NordVPN firmly takes the lead.
+It offers 4 times more server locations and 3 times more servers and IP addresses than Norton VPN.
+Additionally, NordVPN allows you to choose specific servers manually and provides specialty servers for added security and optimized torrenting.
+This extensive network ensures better performance and more flexibility for users.

 Torrenting

-When it comes to Norton Secure VPN vs NordVPN in terms of torrenting, the latter is faster and more reliable.
-Let us explain why.
+When it comes to Norton VPN vs NordVPN in terms of torrenting, the latter is faster and more reliable.
+Let me explain why.

 You see, with NordVPN, torrenting is not rocket science.
 You don’t have to manually look for the right servers for torrenting as you can find the P2P servers under the specialty servers section on the app.
-We’ve tested them, and let us tell you – they’re rewardingly fast.
-If you’re from a country that prohibits such activities, NordVPN won’t disappoint you.
+I’ve tested them, and let me tell you – they’re rewardingly fast.
+If you’re from a country that prohibits such activities, NordVPN won’t disappoint.

-As for Norton Secure VPN, while there are a few P2P servers available, they’re sadly very slow.
-We managed to download files much faster without this VPN than with it.
+As for Norton VPN, while there are a few P2P servers available, they’re sadly very slow.

 Wrapping up